tmusolf/GoogleMapToOSMAndGPX/README.md

 # GoogleMapToOSMAndGPX
 Create a folder of OSMAnd GPX files from a google my maps map

-Working directly from a google map export the map's KML data and convert it to a folder of OSMAnd style GPX files.
-This includes OSMAnd GPX extensions and translation of google waypoint icons into a similar OSMAnd icon.
-Tracks and waypoints are the only objects converted.
-Descriptions, icon, icon color, track color, track width are all translated.
+It's a python utility that works directly from a google map (using it's map ID) to export the map's KML data and directly convert it into a folder of OSMAnd style GPX files.
+Both tracks and waypoints and translated.
+Descriptions, icon symbol, icon color, track color, track width are all translated.
+Each track is put in it's own GPX file and all waypoints are put in a single GPX file.
 Each track is put in it's own GPX file and all waypoints are put in a single GPX file.
 ## Syntax
 ```
 py GoogleMapToOSMAndGPX.py <map_id> <gpx_path> <width 1-24> -t <transparency 00 to FF> -s <split type> -i <split interval miles/seconds> -a -e